-The majority of patients who undergo foot surgery for plantar fasciitis experience a successful recovery, but consider all the risks when discussing the option of surgery with a leading NYC foot surgeon and top New York podiatrist Dr. Solomon.
+The majority of patients who undergo foot surgery for plantar fasciitis experience a successful recovery, but consider all the risks when discussing the option of surgery with a leading NYC foot surgeon Dr. Solomon.

 Plantars Fasciitis Surgical Procedure

-Your podiatrist in New York may administer local anesthetic to numb your foot for the plantar fasciitis surgery and an anesthesiologist will be present to administer IV sedation.
+The surgeon may administer local anesthetic to numb your foot for the surgery and an anesthesiologist will be present to administer IV sedation.
 The plantar fascia is then released allowing a visible difference in the arch when the big toe is extended upward.

 There are risks associated with the plantar fasciitis surgery procedure and anesthesia.
-Blood clots, infection, and persistent pain are the most common complications observed by Dr. Solomon, best rated plantar fasciitis doctor in NYC.
+Blood clots, infection, and persistent pain are the most common complications observed.

-The main function of the plantar fascia surgery is to relieve tension of your plantar fascia.
-Your foot specialist or orthopedic surgeon cuts the plantar fascia tissue from a tiny incision releasing the tension of the tissue.
-In the rare case it is necessary to remove the bone spur, a small incision is made around the pad of your heel and the bone spur is removed.
+The main function of the plantar fascia surgery is to relieve the tension of your plantar fascia.
+Your orthopedic surgeon cuts the plantar fascia tissue from a tiny incision releasing the tension of the tissue.
+In rare cases, it is necessary to remove the bone spur, a small incision is made around the pad of your heel and the bone spur is removed.